top of page

 photo: Florian Salabert

 French-Canadian baritone Laurent Deleuil made his debuts at the Opéra National du Rhin with the title role of Britten’s opera Owen Wingrave, during his residency at the Opera Studio.
-He then moved to Paris in 2013 to join the Opéra Comique academy, where he covered the roles of Frédéric in Lakmé by Léo Delibes and of Ali Baba in Charle Lecoq’s operetta of the same name.
+He then moved to Paris in 2013 to join the Opéra Comique Academy, where he sang in children versions of Lakmé by Léo Delibes and and Ali Baba by Charle Lecoq (roles: Frédérik and Ali Baba), as well as many recitals.

 bottom of page